top of page

 MEET THE TEAM

-Our research team consists of undergraduate, post-graduate research assistants, and three graduate students, led by faculty mentor Dr. April Gile Thomas.
+Our research team consists of undergraduate, post-graduate research assistants, and one graduate students, led by faculty mentor Dr. April Gile Thomas.

 Principal Investigator